thyagomota/aws-labs/lab-016/README.md

 ### Step 3 - Terminate the EC2 Instance

-This step illustrate the fact that when you terminate an EC2 instance non-boot volumes are not deleted by default.
+This step illustrates the fact that when you terminate an EC2 instance, non-boot volumes are not deleted by default.
 Go to *Elastic Block Store - Volumes* and verify that your EBS volume is still available even after the EC2 instance is terminated.

 ![lab-016-scrn-03](images/lab-016-scrn-03.png)